Vykp00/webscrap-pipeline/README.md

 MY_SCRAPEOPS_API_KEY = "YOUR API KEYS"
 ````

-Next created a databases which is needed to saved to PostgreSQL (by default, `postgres_db_name="jobglassdoor"`)
+Next create a databases which is needed to saved to PostgreSQL (by default, it is saved as `postgres_db_name="jobglassdoor"`)
 The `init.py` will save collected data to `job_listings` table by default.
-Thus, make sure a table is created first.
+Thus, the following Query is run.
 ````postgresql
 CREATE TABLE job_listings (
     job_id BIGINT PRIMARY KEY,